 where to travel right now

-School might be back in session for the kids, but there's still plenty of fun to be had all across Texas in September.
+Thanksgiving is barely on the horizon, but places all over Texas are getting a head start on the holiday season's festivities.
 Can't decide where to take a quick vacation, road trip, or staycation?
-Here are 11 events, exhibits, special celebrations, and hotel happenings around the state to help plan a getaway for Labor Day or any September weekend excursion.
+Here are 10 events, special celebrations, and hotel happenings to help plan a getaway in November.

 In North Texas

 Even before the official Christmas in the Fort Worth Stockyards celebration in December, the holidays arrive with the Stockyards Rodeo Rink on November 20, along with several other spirited Christmas activities.
 Santa's Grand Arrival Parade and Tree Lighting Ceremony will take place right after Thanksgiving on November 24, and visitors can grab photos with Cowboy Santa on Wednesdays through Sundays, from then until December 24.
 Mrs. Claus will hold her classic story time hour for families on Thanksgiving weekend and into December.

 November 22, 2023 marks the 60th anniversary of President John F. Kennedy's assassination in Dallas, and The Sixth Floor Museum at Dealey Plaza will acknowledge the sad occasion with a special exhibition opening November 8.
 "Two Days in Texas" will revisit the former president's November 1963 trip to Texas through eyewitness accounts and his own words.
 Original film footage, photographs, news articles, and more will be drawn from the museum’s collection of more than 95,000 artifacts relating to the assassination.
 Never-before-seen video of Kennedy's motorcade will also debut during the exhibition, which will run until June 16, 2024.
 "Two Days in Texas" is included with the price of admission ($18 for adults until December 31, and $22 beginning January 1, 2024).